 Links to Previous Section and Next Section allow you to navigate backward and forward through the sections of the article.

-At the bottom of each section, you can find the article citation in MLA or APA format.
+At the bottom of each section, you can find the article citation in MLA, APA, or Chicago Manual of Style format.

 All articles contain visual elements, including “Think Green” Fact Boxes, “Think Like a Scientist” features, and images.
 To view an image in a larger format, click the “View Larger Image” link.
 A new window will open with a larger version of the image.
 This is especially useful for viewing images that contain labels.
 From this window, you can print the larger version of the image.

 PowerKnowledge Life Science contains hundreds of high-interest videos that bring the content to life and support visual learners.
-All videos are designed to work with Flash or HTML5 compatible browsers using the H264 codec.
+The videos are designed to work in all compatible browsers (see System Requirements above for details).

 PowerKnowledge Life Science features more than one hundred animal sounds to enhance and extend learning.
 To play an audio file, click on the “Hear Now” button in that article.
 Audio files follow the same technical guidelines as the video files.